ryohei-nagahiro/ryohei-nagahiro.github.io/_pages/about.md

 ---
 permalink: /
-title: "※The website is under construction." <!-- "Welcome to My Research Website" -->
+title: "※The website is under construction."
 author_profile: true
 redirect_from:
   - /about/